i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Drop the session.
 This must be the last non-padding block in the frame.

 Not allowed in NS or NSR.
-Only included in Existing Session mnessages.
+Only included in Existing Session messages.

 .. raw:: html